FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/EDA/EDA.md

 # Statistical visualization

-## Visualization Procedure for Quantitative Variables
+## Visualization Protocol for Quantitative Variables

-## Visualization Procedure for Categorical Variables
+## Visualization Protocol for Categorical Variables

-## Visualization Procedure for Quantitative-Categorical
+## Visualization Protocol for Quantitative-Categorical

-## Visualization Procedure for Categorical-Categorical
+## Visualization Protocol for Categorical-Categorical